ralphjsmit/filament/docs/12-components/02-table.md

 ---
-title: Adding a table to a Livewire component
+title: Rendering a table in a Blade view
 ---

 ## Setting up the Livewire component